jchatel/quickmail-next-docs/deliverability/understanding-bounces.md

 Sender-related bounces occur when issues on your end prevent your emails from reaching recipients.
 These can include:

-•**Poor Sending Reputation**: Your domain or IP address may have been flagged for spammy behavior.
+- **Poor Sending Reputation**: Your domain or IP address may have been flagged for spammy behavior.

-•**Authentication Issues**: Misconfigured SPF, DKIM, or DMARC records can cause your emails to be rejected.
+- **Authentication Issues**: Misconfigured SPF, DKIM, or DMARC records can cause your emails to be rejected.

-•**High Volume or Speed**: Sending too many emails too quickly can trigger rate limits or blacklisting.
+- **High Volume or Speed**: Sending too many emails too quickly can trigger rate limits or blacklisting.

-**550 5.1.8 Access denied, bad outbound sender**
+- **550 5.1.8 Access denied, bad outbound sender**
 This indicates that Microsoft is flagging the inbox's sending habits, temporarily blocking the email account.

 This issue isn't caused by QuickMail but rather by Microsoft’s actions.